bbmsoft/iocfx/README.md

 ## Why use it?

 IoCFX was designed with maximum simplicity in mind.
-If you already have an OSGi framework running and want it to have a UI, let your UI bundle provide a StageConsumer instance and make sure that the net.bbmsoft.iocfx bundle is installed.
+If you already have an OSGi framework running and want it to have a UI, let your UI component declare a dependency on javafx.stage.Stage and make sure that the net.bbmsoft.iocfx bundle is installed.
 Voilà, your UI bundle will be provided with a Stage instance as soon as it gets activated.
-By letting your StageConsumer also implement the StageConfig interface, you can customize the StageStyle and the behavior of your bundle when the stage is closed.
-That's it.

-If you don't have an OSGi framework running, your UI plugin can register itself to a StageConsumerRegistry singleton, which will have the same result.
-This of course creates an additional compile time dependency that you can avoid when working with OSGi.

 ## Why not use it?